A Guide to Voting in the Canadian Federal Election

 • with errors

-You must call Elections Canada at 1-800-463-6868 to report the error or to be removed from the list.
-It is illegal to vote under false information and you could be subject to penalties if you do.
+To report the error or to be removed from the list, call Elections Canada at 1-800-463-6868.
+Voting under false information is illegal, and you could be subject to penalties if you do.

 What should I bring with me when I go vote?

-To vote in the federal election, you must prove your identity and address.
+You must prove your identity and address to vote.
 You have three options:

 • Show your driver’s licence or any other card issued by a Canadian government (federal, provincial/territorial or local) with your photo, name and current address.

-• If you don’t have ID, you can declare your identity and address in writing and have someone who knows you and who is assigned to your polling station vouch for you.
-They must be able to prove their identity and address, and can vouch for only one person.
+• If you don’t have an ID, you can declare your identity and address in writing, and someone who knows you and is assigned to your polling station can vouch for you.
+They must prove their identity and address and can vouch for only one person.

 How do I vote if I do not get a Voter Information Card?